xuankimtran/docs-1/pages/katalon-studio/docs/console-mode-execution.md

 			</td>
 			<td>
 				<ul>
-					<li>From Katalon version 8.2.0 onwards, you can set the delay time between each test suite execution in a Test Suite Collection.</li>
+					<li>From Katalon version 8.2.0 onwards, you can set a delay between each test suite execution in a Test Suite Collection.</li>
 				</ul>
 				<ul>
 					<li><code>Value</code> is a positive integer from 0-999 seconds.</li>